 Because we spend so much time indoors (much of it at home), indoor air quality and home humidity is critical for both health and comfort.
 Humidity is the amount of water vapour in air, and getting the right proportion between air and moisture is more important than many think.

 - In winter, relative humidity levels should be between 30% and 40%.
-When exterior windows show a high level of condensation, it’s a sign that humidity is too high relative to temperature.
+When exterior windows show a high level of condensation, it’s a sign that humidity level is too high relative to temperature.

-- In summer, indoor humidity can comfortably reach 50% to 55%.
+- In summer, indoor humidity levels can comfortably reach 50% to 55%.
 Clearly these levels are relative to summer temperatures that can often reach 26º Celsius.
 Anything higher is uncomfortable.

 - Ideally the best is to stay between 40% to 50%.